A2Amir/Traffic_Sign_Classifier/README.md

-To describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+To describe how the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93 was,I am going to include below  the steps I took to get to the final solution and why I chose those steps.

- 1-I tried data augmentation  which didn't help me
+ 1. I tried data augmentation  which didn't help me .
+ 2. I useed
- 2-I Added dropout regularization at the end of each fully connected layer and achieved improvements, 3-Batch normalization is used after the first convolutional layer.
+ 2. I Added dropout regularization at the end of each fully connected layer and achieved improvements.
+ 3. Batch normalization is used after the first convolutional layer.

 After 5 epochs I got a validation accuracy  1.0  and Loss of  0.03 and my final model was constructed, It took me about quarter  hour  to train on 5 iterations.
 After quarter hour, I got about  1.0   accuracy on the validation set with learning_rate=0.0003